JetBrains/lm-astronomy/README.md

 # lm-astronomy API

 [![research JetBrains project](https://jb.gg/badges/research.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-This API is designed to facilitate the search and cross-referencing of GCN Circulars and the Astronomer's Telegram ( ATel) messages.
-Currently, our database has preprocessed 15,009 ATel and 31,125 GCN messages.
-For any additional messages, you can use our provided pipeline to process them.
+The `lm-astronomy` API is designed to facilitate the searching and cross-referencing of GCN Circulars and the Astronomer's Telegram (ATel) messages.
+Currently, our dataset includes 15k ATel and 31k GCN messages.
+In case you wish to further extend the dataset, we provide a pipeline for preprocessing additional messages.

 ## Features

-The API allows you to search and filter the messages by the following entities:
+Using the API, you can search, and filter the messages using the following parameters:

-- object_type
-- event_type
-- object_name_or_coordinates
-- messenger_type

-Both `object_type` and `event_type` are enums, which are predefined and can be accessed on the API documentation.
+- `object_type`: This references a predetermined set of object types.
+Please consult the API documentation for a complete list.
+- `event_type`: References a specific set of event types predefined in the system.
+You can find the complete list in the API documentation.

-`object_name_or_coordinates` allows you to search either by the name of the object or by the event ID.
-You may also use coordinates in a format compatible with `astropy.coordinates.SkyCoord`.
-If you provide coordinates, you can also specify a radius to search for messages that mention coordinates within that radius.
+- `object_name`: This allows you to search by the particular name of the astronomical object.
+- `coordinates`: You can supply the coordinates of the area of interest to find messages regarding events that occured in that region.
+The coordinates should be provided in ICRS format.
+If you provide the coordinates, you must also specify a radius (`radius`) to search for messages that mention coordinates within that radius.

-`messenger_type` refers to the type of messenger.
-There are 4 types you can filter
-by: `electromagnetic radiation`, `gravitational waves`, `neutrinos`, and `cosmic rays`.
+- `messenger_type`: This pertains to the type of messenger associated with the event.
+Here, you can filter by four types: `electromagnetic radiation`, `gravitational waves`, `neutrinos`, and `cosmic rays`.

 ## Local Setup

-To use this API locally, run:
+To run this API locally, use:

 ```
 docker compose build && docker compose up